 Don’t Leave Your Royalties to Chance

-PROs track and collect the performance royalties earned when your songs are publicly performed, broadcast, or streamed.
+PROs, like IMRO, track and collect the performance royalties earned when your songs are publicly performed, broadcast, or streamed.
 However, they do not license and collect the mechanical royalties generated when your song is reproduced physically or digitally.

 If your local society is a CMO, they will collect both performance and mechanical royalties earned in your country, but their ability and bandwidth for global collection is limited.
 That means that revenue from royalty streams such as international streaming, radio, and live performance can be lost if you rely on them to handle it.